aws/eks-anywhere/designs/autoscaler.md

 * Integrate Cluster Autoscaler to all CAPI providers since the feature is provider agnostic.
 * Integrate autoscaling configuration in cluster spec to make EKS-A cluster autoscaling-aware.
 * Generate an EKS-A opinionated Cluster Autoscaler curated package template with default configurations.
-* Install Cluster Autoscaler controller as a curated package during or after management/workload cluster creation.
+* Install Cluster Autoscaler controller as a curated package during or after management cluster creation.
+* Install Cluster Autoscaler controller as a curated package after workload cluster creation.
 * Support upstream k8s Autoscaler installed/managed outside of EKS-A Curated Package.
 * Update the autoscaling configuration to set up the min/max number of nodes in each worker node group.